We are proud to say that the Peter A. Allard Law School offers ample opportunities to explore feminist approaches to the law within the classroom.

-We have dedicated feminist law courses (see below; please note that these course are not offered every year).
+We have dedicated feminist law courses (see below; please note that these courses are not offered every year).

-A seminar that evaluates and analyzes the prison system and the role of punishment in the Canadian Criminal Law system through a feminist lens.
+A seminar that evaluates and analyzes the prison system and the role of punishment in the Canadian Criminal Law system through an intersectional, anti-carceral feminist lens.

 Offered by: Professor Debra Parkes